BUGS-NYU/schedge/CONTRIBUTING.md

 ```
 The above command will scrape catalog data from Albert website for Computer Science courses at the
 College of Arts and Sciences for the Spring, 2020.

-## Comment Annotations
-The codebase uses the following annotations in the comments:

-- `@HelpWanted` - We need contributors for this code
-- `@TODO` - We need to finish this code
-- `@Performance` - This area can be tweaked/rewritten to improve performance
-- `@CodeOrg` - We should reorganize this code

 ## Issue
 Remember to include enough information if you're reporting a bug.